(Update to original post from December 18, 2018)

 2- Cancel wasted monthly subscriptions

-During January, you’ll receive from your credit card company a report on your spending from 2018.
+During January, you’ll receive from each credit card company a report on your spending from 2022.
 Use this report to identify your monthly subscriptions.

 3- Review discount purchases